 We offer a number of programs to enrich the academic curriculum and help our students hone their technology skills.
-Some of these are made possible through community and industry partnerships.
+Some of these have been made possible through community and industry partnerships.

 - Using Lego Robotics in the classroom is a great place to develop engineering, coding and problem-solving skills.

-- Magic Box works with our students on podcasting, video production, digital literacy, and animation using iMotion.
+- Magic Box worked with our students on video production, digital literacy, and animation using iMotion.
 These skills will be used in classrooms in the core subject areas.

-- Project Recess works with our teachers to infuse technology into each curriculum unit.
+- Project Recess worked with our teachers to infuse technology into each curriculum unit.

 - SEP Jr. (Software, Engineering and Programming) provides opportunities for students to explore computer science concepts through fun extracurricular programs.

-- Lehman College Art Gallery works with our students to create art that will live in the building long after the students have graduated, including murals, mosaics, and more!
+- Lehman College Art Gallery worked with our students to create art that will live in the building long after the students have graduated, including murals, mosaics, and more!